Postman Monitors frequently asked questions

 How many regions can my monitor run in?

-If you are on a paid plan, you can select one or more geographic regions you'd like your monitor to run in, or have Postman automatically select a region for you.
+With paid plans, you can select one or more geographic regions to run your monitor in, or have Postman automatically select a region for you.
 If you are on a free plan, Postman always selects a region for you.
-If you want to manually select specific regions, upgrade your Postman plan
+To turn on manual region selection, upgrade your Postman plan

 If you're interested in a region that's not available when creating a monitor, contact the Postman support team.